underscoreio/essential-slick/src/pages/4-data_modelling.md

 ## Take Home Points

-Separate the specific profile (H2, Postgres...) from your schema definition if you need to be portable across databases.
-In this chapter we looked at a class called `Schema` that pulled together a profile with table definitions, which could then be imported into an application.
+In this Chapter we covered a lot of Slick's features for defining database schemas.
+We went into detail about defining tables and columns, mapping them to convenient Scala types, adding primary keys, foreign keys, and indices, and customising Slick's DDL SQL.
+We also discussed writing generic code that works with multiple database back-ends, and how to structure the database layer of your application using traits and self-types.

+The most important points are:

+- We can separate the specific profile for our database (H2, Postgres, etc...) from our schema using *dependency injection*.
+  We assemble a database layer from a number of traits, leaving the profile as an abstract field that can be implemented ("injected") at runtime.

-Rows can be represented in a variety of ways: case classes, tuples, and HLists, for example.
-You have control over how columns are mapped to a row representation, using `<>`.
+- We can represent rows in a variety of ways: tuples, `HLists`, and arbitrary classes and case classes via the `<>` method.

-Nullable columns are represented as `Option[T]` values, and the `?` operator lifts a non-null value into an optional value.
+- We can represent individual values in columns using arbitrary Scala data types by providing `ColumnTypes` to manage the mappings.
+  We've seen numerous examples supporting typed primary keys such as `UserPK`, sealed traits such as `Flag`, and third party classes such as `DateTime`.

+- Nullable values are typically represented as `Options` in Scala.
+  We can either define columns to store `Options` directly, or use the `?` method to map non-nullable columns to `Optional` ones.

+- We can define simple primary keys using `O.PrimaryKey` and compound keys using the `primaryKey` method.

-Foreign keys define a constraint, and allow you to link tables in a join.
+- We can define `foreignKeys`, which gives us a simple way of linking tables in a join.

-Slick makes it relatively easy to abstract away from raw database types, such as `Long`, to meaningful types such as `UserPK`.
-This removes a class of errors in your application, where you could have passed the wrong `Long` key value around.
+  More on this next chapter.

 Slick's philosophy is to keep models simple.
-Model rows as rows, and don't try to include values from different tables.
+We model rows as flat case classes, ignoring joins with other tables.
+While this may seem inflexible at first, it more than pays for itself in terms of simplicity and transparency.
+Database queries are explicit and type-safe, and return values of convenient types without lots of glue code to perform ORM-like mappings.

+In the next Chapter we will build on the foundations of primary and foreign keys and look at writing more complex queries involving joins and aggregate functions.